 The following amendments are proposed to Chapter V of the McMinnville Comprehensive Plan, "Housing and Residential Development".
-Font that is underlined and italicized indicates new language, strikethrough font indicates language to be deleted.

-The City of McMinnville shall encourage a compact form of urban development by directing residential growth close to the city center, to designated neighborhood activity centers, and to those areas where urban services are already available before committing alternate areas to residential use.
+68.00 The City of McMinnville shall encourage a compact form of urban development by directing residential growth close to the city center, to designated neighborhood activity centers, and to those areas where urban services are already available before committing alternate areas to residential use.